-UCLA Botany Building Renovation
+UCLA La Kretz Botany Building Renovation

 Learning & Research Spaces Draw from a Botanical Palette

-UCLA Botany Building Renovation
+UCLA La Kretz Botany Building Renovation

 Los Angeles, CA

-The renovation of the 1950s Botany Building, designed by architect Paul Revere Williams, will provide UCLA’s Ecology and Evolutionary Biology (EEB) Department with reimagined spaces for modern research and teaching.
+The renovation of the 1950s La Kretz Botany Building, designed by architect Paul Revere Williams, will provide UCLA’s Ecology and Evolutionary Biology (EEB) Department with reimagined spaces for modern research and teaching.
 The renovation improves building transparency, provides views, and adds a new accessible entrance to the adjacent Botanical Garden.

 CO Architects planned and designed the two-phased renovations of the four-story facility with research and teaching labs, herbarium, offices, conference rooms and classrooms.
 Flexible laboratories house multiple principal investigators and their associated graduate and post-doc researchers.
 Phase 1 renovated the first-floor entry, lobby and botanical teaching laboratory.
 Phase 2, the full building renovation, is seeking LEED Gold certification.